-The traditional measuring stick of productivity has been, let’s face it, a rather masochistic metric—whoever can work the longest or send emails at 2 in the morning.
-It’s also dead wrong.
+The traditional measuring stick of productivity has been endurance—whoever can work the longest or send emails at 2 in the morning.
 It’s based on a flawed notion that in the knowledge economy where brainpower rules that a fatigued brain is where it’s at for getting things done.

 In fact, MRI scans of fatigued brains look exactly like ones that are sound asleep.
 The chief productivity tool is attention, and that goes AWOL after three hours of continuous time on task, studies show (Boksem, Meijman, Lorist).